propoxyphene hydrochloride (pro-pox-i-feen hye-droe-klor-ide)

 Emphasize that the risk of physical addiction (tolerance and dependence) is usually minimal during short-term treatment of pain.
 Advise patient

-that addiction is more likely during excessive or inappropriate use of ...
+that addiction is ...